 By Emma Harrington, director of injury prevention and education at Shepherd Center

-Eight Tips to Prevent Falls
+Nine Tips to Prevent Falls

 - Think twice before climbing that ladder.
 If you must get on a ladder, please have someone else present to spot you and ensure the ladder is adequately secured.
 If using a step ladder in the home, make sure it has sturdy grips and is locked in place before reaching up.
 Climbing on chairs, especially ones with wheels, is a recipe for disaster.

 - Hire a professional.
 For outside jobs like cleaning the gutters or painting the house, it’s best to leave it to the experts.
 Spending the money to have the gutters cleaned is a lot less costly than a catastrophic injury.

 - Stay healthy and active.
 Keep up with annual eye exams, hearing exams and physicals, which can alert you and your doctor to problems that might make you more prone to falls.
 Help maintain muscle tone and core body strength by staying active.
 Talk with your doctor if you’ve had a fall or think you are at risk of falling.
 He or she can provide resources.
 Always be extra careful when drinking alcohol, and do not check your smartphone while walking.

 - Make modifications to your home.
 Remove any loose rugs or cords, keep pathways clear, ditch clutter, use motion-activated night lights and keep flashlights handy to help guide you in the dark.
 Non-slip mats and grab bars, if needed, can help make bathrooms safer.